Amazon Pay

 Recurring Payments

-Amazon Pay offers recurring payment support - we simplify this flow for you with our Payment Agreements API.
+Amazon Pay supports recurring payments, and we streamline this process for you with our Payment Agreements API.

 Create the Payment Agreement